Mast cell activation syndrome (MCAS)

 Diet modifications

-• Opt for Mediterranean-style diet rich in fibre and prebiotics to improve gut microbiome and increase short-chain fatty acids, which reduce mast cell activation
+• Opt for a Mediterranean-style diet rich in fibre and prebiotics to improve gut microbiome and increase short-chain fatty acids, which reduce mast cell activation

 • Try the low-histamine diet